webyrd/underconstraints/README.md

 Michael Ballantyne's
 `https://github.com/michaelballantyne/faster-miniKanren`.

-An `underconstraint` is a constraint that is *necessary*, but not *sufficient*.
+An `underconstraint` (short for "underconstrained constraint") is a constraint that is *necessary*, but not *sufficient*.
 An underconstaint may (or may not!) result in a computation with no answer "failing fast".
 Otherwise, a sound use of underconstraints should not affect the semantics of a relational program in any way.

 Underconstraints can be safely checked independently of each other, without worrying about constraint interaction.
 This may be useful for